Rappid-exe/Rappid-exe/README.md

 ## Rappid-exe's Portfolio  👋

 **
 I am an Aerospace Engineering student, Boeing intern and aspiring software engineer looking to grow my skills and horizons through challenging projects and tackling problems.
-I believe that no one actually knows what they are doing until they simply get started, and that is the best way to learn.
+I believe that no one actually knows what they are doing until they simply get started, and that is why the best way to learn is to simply start.
 <!--
 **Rappid-exe/Rappid-exe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.